joshf/Indication/README.markdown

 So instead of linking to http://yoursite.com/some/directory/mydownload1.zip, link to http://yoursite.com/SHTracker/get.php?id=mydownload1

+This script can also be called via $_POST just set the name of the form to id and the value to the id you wish to download

 This will log the count of the download and redirect the user to the file

 To show the downloads for one id only, call http://yoursite.com/SHTracker/show.php?id=mydownload1.
 This could be done using an include or an iframe (see below)